xcollantes/mocam/README.md

 ![AWS](https://img.shields.io/badge/AWS-%23FF9900.svg?style=for-the-badge&logo=amazon-aws&logoColor=white)
 ![Azure](https://img.shields.io/badge/azure-%230072C6.svg?style=for-the-badge&logo=microsoftazure&logoColor=white)

-Create `rclone.conf`
 1. Install Rclone locally: `sudo -v ; curl https://rclone.org/install.sh | sudo bash`
-1. Run `rclone config`

-   Follow the prompt to generate an `rclone.conf` file which should be copied to `mocam/` repo directory.
+1. Run `rclone config` and follow the prompt to generate an `rclone.conf` file which should be copied to `mocam/` repo directory like so: `mocam/rclone.conf`.

 (https://rclone.org/install)

-### 2. (Optional) Build Docker image
+### 3. Build Docker image

-TODO: Add premade Docker image.
-Skip to 3 for premade Docker image found at ``
+1. Review `motion.conf`.

+   See [motion-project.github.io](https://motion-project.github.io/motion_config.html#configfiles) for full options.

+1. Build Docker image:

 ```shell
 docker build -t mocam .
 ```

-### 3. Run Docker image
+### 4. Run Docker image

-Prerequisties
+Make sure you have the following:
-- [ ] Connected camera to machine
+1. Connect camera to machine
-- [ ] Decided where to store videos and images (you have setup Rclone and make an `rclone.conf` file if you want to use cloud provider)
-- [ ] Either built a Docker image or about to use ``

 1. Get your camera device name by running `v4l2-ctl --list-devices` on your machine.
-1. Review `motion.conf`.

-   See [motion-project.github.io](https://motion-project.github.io/motion_config.html#configfiles) for full options.

-1. Build Docker image: `docker build -t mocam .`
 1. Run command:

 ```shell
 docker run --rm --device=/dev/video0:/dev/video0 --env RCLONE_DEST=remote-mega:/mo_cam mocam
 ```

 - `--device` Docker flag to let container use the host machine's camera.
 - `--env` Set ENV variables.
 - `RCLONE_DEST` Rclone destination location with format as `PROFILE:/directory_in_cloud`.
 - `--rm` Remove the container if stopped.

 1. See machine logs at `/motion/log/motion.log` if enabled in the `motion.conf`.
+You will also see the logs from the container by using `docker logs CONTAINER_HASH`

 ### How it works

-MoCam64 depends on Motion to capture video and images when motion is detected and Rclone to quickly upload captures to a cloud provider.
+MoCam depends on Motion to capture video and images when motion is detected and Rclone to quickly upload captures to a cloud provider.

 ## Common pitfalls